 Using the modified IMG.CFG file, whenever the Gotek comes across .img or .ima files that aren't tagged it will use the settings in the default section.
 I must mention that I also had on the flash drive an FF.CFG file, also from the examples folder and I set host to be 'acorn'.

-As with the 6502 second processor the Z80 version connects to a BBC MIcro by plugging the ribbon cable connector into the BBC MIcro's Tube interface, ensuring that the triangle on the connector lines up with the triangle on the BBC MIcro's underside near the Tube port.
-Then, you can either turn the BBC Micro on first and then the second processor and press CTRL+BREAK of have the second processor powered on first before the BBC Micro is turned on.
-Either way you should be greeted with a screen that says 'Acorn TUBE Z80 64K 1.0' or similar as the version number (1.0) maybe different.
-If you want to turn your system back into an ordinary BBC Microcomputer, switch the second processor off and press BREAK and to return To go back to using the Z80, turn the second processor on and press BREAK
+As with the 6502 second processor the Z80 version connects to a BBC Micro by plugging the ribbon cable connector into the BBC Micro's Tube interface, ensuring that the triangle on the connector lines up with the triangle on the BBC Micro's underside near the Tube port.
+Then, you can either turn the BBC Micro on first and then the second processor and press CTRL+BREAK or have the second processor powered on first before the BBC Micro is turned on.
+Either way you should be greeted with a Z80 banner message, if not, double check the connections.
+If you want to turn your system back into an ordinary BBC Microcomputer, switch the second processor off and press BREAK.
+To go back to using the Z80, turn the second processor on and press BREAK.

 For the Z80 second processor user guide please see this link: